FritscheLab/whiteRRabbit/README.md

 - Stops if:
   - `--working_folder` is missing.
-  - No input files matching the delimiter are found.
+  - No input files matching the specified delimiter are found.
-  - Unsupported output format is provided.
+  - An unsupported output format is provided.
 - Automatically creates output directories if missing.

 ---

 ## 📖 Inspiration

-Derived from the [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit) Java tool, adapted into R for integration into FritscheLab workflows and enhanced compatibility with data.table and tidy R environments.
+Derived from the [OHDSI WhiteRabbit](https://github.com/OHDSI/WhiteRabbit) Java tool, adapted into R for integration into FritscheLab workflows and enhanced with additional functionality for date shifting and column exclusion.

 ---